 The second way church is defined in the Bible is in reference to local churches or congregations.
 Each home in which believers gathered for regular worship was called a church.
 For example, Paul wrote, "Greet also the church in their house" (Romans 16:5).

 The third way church is defined is in reference to the local churches of a particular city or area.
 For example, when Paul wrote to the church at Rome, it consisted of multiple house churches or house locations in a particular city.
 These individual smaller congregations were collectively included as the church at Rome.

-In summary, the first church was the church in Jerusalem in Acts 2:42-47.
+In summary, the original church was the church in Jerusalem in Acts 2:42-47.
 The true church consists of all true believers.
 The word church can refer to all true believers, individual congregations, or the churches of a particular region.
 However, there is no biblical basis for the "true church" in the Roman Catholic sense that excludes other genuine groups of believers.